keziah55/detectorbank-gui/README.md

 ```
 ./install.sh
 ```
-Note that on Debian/Ubuntu, this install PyQt5, but on Fedora it installs PySide2.
+Note that on Debian/Ubuntu/Mint, this install PyQt5, but on Fedora it installs PySide2.

 If you already have [DetectorBank](https://github.com/keziah55/DetectorBank) and its dependencies installed, don't install again:
 ```
 ./install.sh --no-install-detectorbank
 ```

+Note that you may need to add `~/.local/bin` to your `PATH` (in `~/.bashrc` or similar) in order to launch detectorbank-gui.

+If DetectorBank GUI doesn't appear automatically in your application launcher, refresh the database with `update-desktop-database ~/.local/share/applications/1